101641-RBX/101641-Roblox-Portfolio/README.md

 # Experience Rundown
 Below you can find a quick rundown of what I have experience in coding:
 - Programming tools, weapons, objects
-- Programming AI/NPC pathfinding and behavior
+- Programming NPC pathfinding and behavior
 - Programming GUI's
 - Programming Basic Gameplay (Teams, spawning, etc,)